coredns/coredns/SECURITY-RELEASE-PROCESS.md

 The Product Security Team (PST) is responsible for organizing the entire response including internal communication and external disclosure.

-The initial Product Security Team will consist of set of maintainers that volunteered.
+The initial Product Security Team will consist of the set of maintainers that volunteered.
-The list is available in this [document](/OWNERS) and is synchronized with the receivers of product-security-team@coredns.io list.
+The list is available in this [document](/OWNERS) and is synchronized with the receivers of the members of security@coredns.io mailing list.

+### mailing lists

+* security@coredns.io : for any security concerns.
+Received by Product Security Team members, and used by this Team to discuss security issues and fixes.
+* distributors-announce@coredns.io: for early private information on Security patch releases. see below how CoreDNS distributors can apply for this list.

 ## Disclosures

 ### Private Disclosure Processes

-If you find a security vulnerability or any security related issues, please DO NOT file a public issue - that means do not create a Github issue, instead send your report privately to security@coredns.io.
+If you find a security vulnerability or any security related issues, please DO NOT file a public issue.
+Do not create a Github issue.
+Instead, send your report privately to security@coredns.io.
 Security reports are greatly appreciated and we will publicly thank you for it.

-If you know it, please provide as much information as possible, so we can react quickly.
+Please provide as much information as possible, so we can react quickly.
 For instance, that could include:
 - Description of the location and potential impact of the vulnerability;
 - A detailed description of the steps required to reproduce the vulnerability (POC scripts, screenshots, and compressed packet captures are all helpful to us)
 - Whatever else you think we might need to identify the source of this vulnerability
-- Do not forget : a Name/handle and a link for recognition in our Hall of Fame !
+- Do not forget: a Name/handle and a link for recognition in our Hall of Fame !

 ### Public Disclosure Processes